vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 activities.

 Most applications in ChrysaLisp, like Taos before it, are asynchronous distributed state machines.
-ChrysLisp provides the tools (tasks, mailboxes and messages) for you to create such applications, it does not dictate how you do them.
+ChrysaLisp provides the tools (tasks, mailboxes and messages) for you to create such applications, it does not dictate how you do them.
 "The Tao does not do, but nothing is not done !"